What is Good Alignment?

 Once you’ve got this down you need to apply this to every posture in your forms and any position you might find yourself in when you fight.

-1. Hang From an silk thread
+1. Hang From an Invisible Thread

 The cord attaches at the top and back of your head directly above the spine.
 Every other part of your body is hanging.

 At first just stand this way and after you have practiced long enough that you can easily get into the feeling of this posture then see if you can walk around this way.
 Getting the feeling of the Invisible Thread is very healthy for the body as it aligns your posture and allows the energy to flow unrestricted.